2DGD-F0TH/2DGD_F0TH/chapters/020_Balancing.md

 It is something that many game developers and designers have to battle against, so here are some suggestions and tips to limit cheating in your game.

+This section will just give a primer on the types of cheating we can find, since knowledge of something is the best weapon against it; so questions like "how to cheat" (or "how to hack") are outside the scope of this book.

 ### Information-based cheating

 Information-based cheats are all those cheats that rely additional information to the cheater, such information can give a sizeable advantage.
 A possible example is a cheat that removes the so-called "Fog of War" in a real-time strategy (RTS) game: having possibility of seeing all the enemy units allows the cheater to put up some countermeasures against the units that are being created.